 The Scrum Master must get down and dirty, and work with the team and for them, rather than above them.
 As someone who knows the Agile approach well, you are expected to smoothen the journey for the team and ensure that processes and principles are followed.

 Agile is a mindset that is needed to be followed across the company, not by a few people.
-And when senior management do not really get on board, this can pose problems for the entire team.

-What can be done to circumvent this?
-Instead of talking to the senior management about why they should adopt Agile, find out their problems, and solve them using an Agile approach.
-Pretty soon, they will fall in step and become Agile advocates themselves.

-There are many people who feel that meetings are a waste of time, especially if they are not contributing to the meeting themselves.
-However, for Agile values of transparency and inspection to work the way they should, regular meetings are necessary to get the whole team on board.
-Core Agile meetings are short and add immense value, as the team can collaborate, move past hurdles and prepare themselves for the tasks ahead.

-Scrum Masters should ensure that all meetings are on track, offer value to each participant, and improve quality and productivity of the team.

-This happens more often than you would think.
-Senior team members who have always followed the Waterfall approach may know the principles of Agile, but find it difficult to actually follow them.
-This is one of the top reasons why an Agile transformation often fails, and companies that are trying to go Agile frequently find that they have to grapple with conflicts, misunderstanding, ego issues, and lack of belief in the process.

-What it says now | The Scrum Master must get down and dirty, and work with the team and for them, rather than above them.
-As someone who knows the Agile approach well, you are expected to smoothen the journey for the team and ensure that processes and principles are followed.

-Agile is a mindset that is needed to be followed across the company, not by a few people.
 And when senior management does not really get on board, this can pose problems for the entire team.

 What can be done to circumvent this?
 Instead of talking to the senior management about why they should adopt Agile, find out their problems, and solve them using an Agile approach.
 Pretty soon, they will fall in step and become Agile advocates themselves.

 There are many people who feel that meetings are a waste of time, especially if they are not contributing to the meeting themselves.
 However, for Agile values of transparency and inspection to work the way they should, regular meetings are necessary to get the whole team on board.
 Core Agile meetings are short and add immense value, as the team can collaborate, move past hurdles and prepare themselves for the tasks ahead.

 Scrum Masters should ensure that all meetings are on track, offer value to each participant, and improve the quality and productivity of the team.

 This happens more often than you would think.
 Senior team members who have always followed the Waterfall approach may know the principles of Agile, but find it difficult to actually follow them.
 This is one of the top reasons why an Agile transformation often fails, and companies that are trying to go Agile frequently find that they have to grapple with conflicts, misunderstanding, ego issues, and lack of belief in the process.